JHYdotSource/observer-resize/README.md

 - Browser Support even on modern browsers
 - No knowledge of parent element
 - No events/functions, class or attribute changes possible
+- Using block-size sometimes still leads to unexpected bugs

 #### Pro
 - Easy to use and flexible nesting with media queries